cjnaz/rclonesync-V2/README.md

 ## Installation, setup, getting started
 - Install [rclone](https://rclone.org/) and setup your remotes.
 Ensure the location is included in your executables search path (PATH environment variable), else see rclonesync's `--rclone` switch.
 - Place the rclonesync.py script on your system.
 Place it in a directory within your PATH environment variable, or run it with a full path reference.
 On Linux, make sure the file mode is set to executable (`chmod +x rclonesync.py`).
 On Windows and if using Python 2.7, read about the win_subprocess.py module below in the Windows support section.
+Place win_subprocess.py in the same directory as the rclonesync.py script.
 - Create the rclonesync working directory at `~/.rclonesyncwd` (Linux) or `C:\Users\<your loginname>\.rclonesyncwd` (Windows),  Set up a filters file in this directory, if needed.
 - Run rclonesync with the `--first-sync` switch, specifying the paths to the local and remote sync directory roots.
 - For successive sync runs, leave off the `--first-sync` switch.